Reduced Density Matrix Functional Theory at Finite Temperature: Theoretical Foundations: Finite-temperature reduced density matrix functional theory

-\end{widetext} The existence of two different sets of external and chemical potentials yielding the same eq-1RDM lets the integral in Eq.\eq{eq.rel.3} vanish which leads to a contradiction.
+The existence of two different sets of external and chemical potentials yielding the same eq-1RDM lets the integral in Eq.~\Eq{eq.rel.3} vanish which leads to a contradiction.
 Hence the initial assumption is falsified.
+This concludes our proof of Eq.~(\ref{proof.1-1.eqSDO-gamma}).